jmyers7/book/_sources/chapters/theory-to-practice.md

 plt.tight_layout()
 ```

-The estimated data PDF looks pretty strange, due to the fairly drastic fluctuations up and down.
-Below, when we talk about KDEs in more detail, I will teach you how to smooth out these fluctuations by varying a parameter called *bandwidth*.
+Notice that this plot confirms most of what we thought the data density curve would look like, based on our comparison of the ECDF to the normal CDF.
+The shape of the estimated data PDF is influenced not only by the actual dataset, but also by a parameter of the KDE process called *bandwidth*.
+We will explore this in further detail below.